About this listing

 5. BARRANCO DISTRICT

-South of us is the small district of Barranco, a quaint colonial bohemian town with its famous Puente de los Suspiros (Bridge of Sighs); Museo Pedro de Osma (Av Pedro de Osma 421-423); a belvedere to the ocean; a nice place to savor 'anticuchos' and 'picarones' (building halfway on the stairs as you go down to the Bridge); handmade, inexpensive jewelry; paintings from local artists; a very active night life: bars, discos, peña shows: typical dances at enclosed locales, such as, La Candelaria (292 Av Bolognesi), and La Dama Juana (230 Av Panamá; merges with Av Panamá in Miraflores), stand-up comedy, and others.
-Watch your belongings.
+South of us is the small district of Barranco, a quaint colonial bohemian town with its famous Puente de los Suspiros (Bridge of Sighs); Museo Pedro de Osma (Av Pedro de Osma 421-423); a belvedere to the ocean; a nice place to savor 'anticuchos' and 'picarones' (building halfway on the stairs as you go down to the Bridge); handmade, inexpensive jewelry; paintings from local artists; a very active night life: bars, discos, peña shows: typical dances at enclosed locales, such as, La Candelaria (292 Av Bolognesi), and La Dama Juana (230 Av Panamá, merges with Av Panamá/Roosevlet in Miraflores), stand-up comedy, and others.
+Watch your belongings!
+Never hang your handbag or others on the back of the chair...I use a carabiner to attach my handbag at the chair next to me, where I can see it.

 Guests usually walk around Miraflores district to get the feeling of the city.
-Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a bus to go East or West along Benavides Av, get in the surface metro (Metropolitano) two blocks West, rent a bike--for an hour or the whole day.
+Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a mini bus or bus to go East or West along Benavides Ave, get in the surface metro (Metropolitano) two blocks West, or even rent a bike for an hour or the whole day.
 There are walking and bike tours around Miraflores, also.

 Other Things to Note

-- July 28 (and 29): Independence Day(s)--Presidential Speech; Military Display; a variety of activities, such as fairs, circuses, tours--in several districts of Lima and in the rest of the country.
+- July 28 (and 29): Independence Day(s)--Presidential Speech; Military Display; a variety of activities, such as fairs, circuses, tours--in several districts of Lima and in the Regions.

-- September: Mistura--Peruvian Food Fair, Lima (opportunity to taste the vast assortment of Peruvian foods and drinks, and to buy Peruvian produce and products).
+- September 04-13: "Mistura"--Peruvian Food Fair, Costa Verde, Magdalena District, Lima Region (opportunity to taste the vast assortment of Peruvian food and drink, and to buy Peruvian produce and products).

 The DESCRIPTION will give you a pretty good idea of what, where, and how to find things.
 We can discuss it once you are here, too.
 There is a printed copy of the "Description" in one of the desk drawers.
-And, please do check the internet to find useful info about any subject on Peru.
+And, please check the internet to find useful info on any subject about Peru.

 LATE NIGHT ARRIVAL: If you arrive late at night and are hungry, see that you eat-in or buy to-go at the airport food-court on the second floor; stores in our area will be close.

-CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, we can keep your luggage if your flight arrives before, or leaves after, check-in / check-out times.
+CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, if there are no guests that day, we can adapt to your schedule and/or keep your luggage if your flight arrives before, or leaves after, check-in / check-out times; or if you go to Cuzco and then come back to Lima.

 AIRPORT.
 It is the most modern in South America, and about a 30-minute ride to our place.
-We recommend you take a registered taxi (Taxi Green) from the counter/table inside the airport; find it on your way out after luggage pick-up: pass glass doors and to your right; no matter what time it is, pay S/.
-50.00 PEN / $15.00 USD--have cash ready--there is a money exchange office near; and no tipping (don't spoil them, please).
-We do tip at restaurants though, 10% if not included on the bill--check the bill.
+We recommend you take a registered taxi (Taxi Green) from the counter/desk inside the airport; find it on your way out after luggage pick-up, pass glass doors; no matter what time it is, pay S/.
+50.00 PEN / $16.00 USD approx--have cash ready.
+There is a money exchange office near; and no tipping (don't spoil them, please).
+We do tip at restaurants though, 10% if not included on the bill--ask at the front desk or check the bill yourself.

 We'd be more than grateful, if you please keep in mind that: